primesoft-group/oneconnexx-docs/_pages/webclient/en/installation.md

 * __Name:__ The name of the installation can be chosen as you like.
-* __Port:__ The port via which the service can be addressed, this is determined automatically and can only be changed in the OneConnexx configuration file of the corresponding installation.
+* __Port:__ The port by which the service can be addressed, this is determined automatically and can only be changed in the OneConnexx configuration file of the corresponding installation.
 * __Status:__ Indicates whether the installation is currently started and connected.
 * __SQL-databse:__ Indicates whether a database has been configured and whether it can be reached.
 * __Windows Service:__ Indicates whether the Windows service is started and enables the service to be started or stopped manually.